TZstatsADS/Spr2017-proj2-grp13/README.md

 - shiny app/shiny server

 https://jasonzishuoli.shinyapps.io/merge/
-+ **Contribution statement**: All team members contributed, the main coder for each tab can be found below.
++ **Contribution statement**: All team members contributed, the main coder for each tab can be found in app folder'r readme.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.